stale-reactjs-org-translations/nl.reactjs.org/content/docs/hooks-effect.md

 >
 >If you pass an empty array (`[]`), the props and state inside the effect will always have their initial values.
 While passing `[]` as the second argument is closer to the familiar `componentDidMount` and `componentWillUnmount` mental model, there are usually [better](/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) [solutions](/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often) to avoid re-running effects too often.
 Also, don't forget that React defers running `useEffect` until after the browser has painted, so doing extra work is less of a problem.
 >
->We recommend using the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) rule as part of our [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
-It warns when dependencies are specified incorrectly and suggests a fix.
+>We raden aan de [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) regel te gebruiken als onderdeel van ons [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
+Die waarschuwt als dependencies niet correct zijn gespecificeerd en stelt een  oplossing voor.

 ## Volgende Stappen {#next-steps}